 Eventually, Web-based business operations were linked smoothly to legacy systems.
 Businesses realized that e-business was in fact part of their business and required integration (see LM12 Information Systems Integration).
 Optimally this evolves into integrated Enterprise Systems.

 Consider that Web transactions reveal much more than just the basic information of the order.
-This could include when the order was placed and could be used to manage shipping staffing.
-If the organization was able to get the customer to login via Facebook or some other social computing structure.
-If this happens you have access to the customers social graph which is critically important for marketing and further understanding of your market population and their needs and expectations.
+This information could include when the order was placed revealing user’s shopping tendenicies and could also be used to manage shipping staffing.
+If the organization was able to get the customer to login via Facebook or some other social computing structure, the organization could gain access to the customer’s social graph which is critically important for marketing and further understanding of your market population and their needs and expectations.

 *Note integration requires standards as previously presented.